 STELARA® is not for everyone; only your doctor can decide if it's right for you.
 STELARA® is a prescription medicine that affects your immune system.
 It can increase your chances of having serious side effects including serious infections, cancer, serious allergic reactions, lung inflammation, and a rare condition-posterior reversible encephalopathy syndrome.
+Talk to your doctor if you need a vaccine.
 Please read the Important Safety Information on pages 5-7 and the Medication Guide for STELARA® to learn more about these and other risks for STELARA®.
 Discuss any questions you have with your doctor.